tnc/rac/README.md

 ## Configuration ##

-Copy the file _config/config.php.sample to _config/config.php_ and edit the values for *RABBITMQ_HOST* and *RABBITMQ_COOKIE* to suit those of your system.
+Copy the file _config/config.php.sample to _config/config.php_ and edit the values for *host* and *cookie* to suit those of your system.

 ## Credits: ##